Abbott Laboratories: International expansion

 Abbott's first international affiliate was in London in 1907; the company later added an affiliate in Montreal, Canada.
 Abbott India Ltd was originally incorporated on August 22, 1944, as Boots Pure Drug Company (India) Ltd. The company name was changed to The Boots Company (India) Ltd on November 1, 1971, and to Boots Pharmaceuticals Ltd on January 1, 1991.
-On October 31, 1995, the name was changed to Knoll Pharmaceuticals Ltd and on July 1, 2002, to their present name Abbott India Ltd. Abbott started operations in Pakistan as a marketing affiliate in 1948; the company has steadily expanded to comprise a work force of over 1500 employees.
+On October 31, 1995, the name was changed to Knoll Pharmaceuticals Ltd and on July 1, 2002, to its present name Abbott India Ltd. Abbott started operations in Pakistan as a marketing affiliate in 1948; the company has steadily expanded to comprise a work force of over 1500 employees.
 Currently, two manufacturing facilities at Landhi and Korangi in Karachi continue to produce pharmaceutical products.

 In 1962, Abbott entered into a joint venture with Dainippon Pharmaceutical Co., Ltd., of Osaka, Japan, to manufacture radio-pharmaceuticals.
 In 1964, it merged with Ross Laboratories, making Ross a wholly owned subsidiary of Abbott, and Richard Ross gained a seat on Abbott's board of directors until his retirement in 1983.
 The acquisition of Ross brought Similac under the Abbott umbrella.
 In the years following the acquisition, Pedialyte and Ensure were introduced as nutritional products by Ross Laboratories while under Abbott's leadership.

 In 1965, Abbott's expansion in Europe continued with offices in Italy and France.
 According to Harvard professor Lester Grinspoon and Peter Hedblom, "In 1966 Abbott Laboratories sold the equivalent of two million doses of methamphetamine in powder form to a Long Island criminal dealer".

 In 1985, Abbott partnered with Taisho Pharmaceutical for the international rights to clarithromycin, a second-generation macrolide antibiotic, and gained FDA approval for the drug under the brand name Biaxin in October 1991.
 Generic drug versions were approved in Europe in 2004 and in the US in mid-2005, and has been added to the World Health Organization's List of Essential Medicines.